AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 +++

-+++How to pause and resume an external user in Captivate Prime?
++++How to pause and resume an external user in Learning Manager?

 In the list of External Users, choose the user that you want to delete.
 On the upper-right corner, click **Actions > Pause**.